mhyllander/gpg-bridge-wsl2-ruby/README.md

 Net/ssh normally has a hard-coded timeout of 5s when communicating with Pageant.
 This does not work well when gpg-agent.exe is the Pageant server, because the Pageant client will probably time out while gpg-agent.exe is prompting for PIN entry.
-The result is that ssh authentications fails unless you are really fast with entering the PIN.
+The result is that ssh authentication fails unless you are really fast when entering the PIN.

 This is currently handled by overriding a function in net/ssh to enable setting a custom timeout.
 The timeout is now set to 30s.
 (A better future